 - Intensive outpatient program

 - Crisis intervention program

-For more information, please feel free to contact us via phone at 213.460.1706.
-We look forward to helping you or your loved one get back to having a productive and happy life without having to depend on alcohol.
+For more information, please feel free to contact us via phone at 866.520.4881.
+The team at our alcohol rehab in LA looks forward to helping you or your loved one get back to having a productive and happy life without having to depend on alcohol.